 About the role

-This role is a core part of the Woodrow senior management team, who are essential in supporting the Head of Woodrow to deliver our strategic objectives as we look to the future post Covid-19.
+As Operations Manager, you have primary responsibility for operational delivery across our centre, overseeing the site operation, leading, managing, and mentoring staff teams, taking responsibility for the customer experience, and the overall smooth operation of a high-quality outdoor learning facility.
+This role is a core part of the Woodrow senior management team, who are essential in supporting the Head of Woodrow to deliver our strategic objectives.
 You will work alongside the Facilities Manager to support health and safety, ensure risk assessments are in place, and that areas of improvement are identified.
-You will also work closely with the Leisure Centre Manager and the Sales & Marketing Manager to understand the customer requirements and to ensure we are able to deliver on these operationally.
+You will also work closely with the Sales & Marketing Manager to understand the customer requirements and to ensure we are able to deliver on these operationally.

 Our commitment to anti-racism